Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Introduction

-Our general argument is similar to the one in \cite{BGS} : we use the affine analogue of the Soergel functor introduced in \cite{F2}.
-It uses the deformed category O, which is a highest weight category over a localization of a polynomial ring.
-It also uses some category of sheaves over a moment graph.
 Note that the affine category O is related to two different types of geometry.
 In negative level it is related to the affine flag ind-scheme and to finite dimensional affine Schubert varieties.
 In positive level it is related to Kashiwara's affine flag manifold and to finite codimensional affine Schubert varieties.
+In negative level, a localization theorem (from the category O to perverse sheaves on the affine flag ind-scheme) has been worked out by Beilinson-Drinfeld and Frenkel-Gaitsgory in \cite{BD}, \cite{FG2}.
+A difficulty in the proof of the main theorem comes from the absence of a localization theorem (from the category O to perverse sheaves on Kashiwara's affine flag manifold) at the positive level.
+To overcome this we use standard Koszul duality and Ringel duality to relate the positive and negative level.

+Our general argument is similar to the one in \cite{B}, \cite{BGS}.
+For this, we need an affine analogue of the Soergel functor on the category O. We use the functor introduced by Fiebig in \cite{F2}.
+To define it, we must introduce the deformed category O, which is a highest weight category over a localization of a polynomial ring, and some category of sheaves over a moment graph.

-An important new tool in our work is a relation between sheaves over some moment graph and equivariant perverse sheaves on finite codimensional affine Schubert varieties.
+By the work of Fiebig, sheaves over moment graphs give an algebraic analogue of equivariant perverse sheaves associated with finite dimensional affine Schubert varieties.
+An important new tool in our work is a relation between sheaves over some moment graph and equivariant perverse sheaves associated with finite codimensional affine Schubert varieties, see Appendix \ref{app:B}.
 This relation is of independent interest.

+Let us now explain the structure of the paper.
+Section 2 contains generalities on highest weight categories and standard Koszul duality.
+In Section \ref{sec:3} we introduce the affine parabolic category O and its truncated version.
+Section \ref{sec:momentgraph} contains some genreralities on moment graphs and the relation with the deformed affine category O. The section \ref{sec:5} is technical and contains the proof of the main theorem.
+Next, we apply the Koszul duality to CRDAHA's and $q$-Schur algebras in Section \ref{app:A}.